 - Angst: She takes part in some stereotypical goth angst for laughs.
 For example, in the Personality Blood Types gag, she says she has pain for blood.

-- Elemental Powers: Moreso than any other member of the party.
-Fire, ice, lightning, wind, and dark are all present.
-She even gets a holy attack in her Union with Dacre.
+- Elemental Powers: More so than any other member of the party.
+Fire, ice, earth, lightning, wind, and dark are all present.
+She even gets a holy attack in her Unite with Dacre.

 - Gradual Grinder: With Deadly Kiss and Rain of Fire, she can be a pretty deadly grinder.

 - Meaningful Name: At this point in the developer commentary, the developer points out that he's not very good with naming.

 - Necromancer: Stated to be this, but it's an Informed Ability in the game.
 The closest we ever see of it in gameplay is Casting a Shadow.
 Through her Unite with Elona lets her revive allies, but they don't become zombies.
 The intro of Cthulhu's Angels campaign states she doesn't do this because she doesn't want to be malevolent and revive undead to terrorize the living.

 - Peek-a-Bangs: One of her eyes is covered with hair.
 Which one?
 Well, on her portrait, overworld sprites, and most cutscenes, it's her left eye, while on her official artwork and several cutscenes, her right eye is covered instead.
 The latter seems to be a mistake on artist's part.